Climate webinar series

 Image of green parkland with trees and a blue sky.

-In this webinar we discussed the co-benefits of climate action such as those on health and wellbeing.
+In this webinar in May 2023, we discussed the co-benefits of climate action such as those on health and wellbeing.
 In addition to science and policy perspectives, we also heard about how co-benefits are already being realised in some communities.
 We were joined by speakers from the University of Leeds, Ricardo Energy and Environment/the UK Department for Energy Security and Net Zero, and Belfast City Council.

 You can view a recording of this event on YouTube or read an event summary.